johnhalz/how_to/docs/os_and_configs/port_arch_linux_to_jetson.md

 15. To create the systemd service, we will need the service descriptor file, that tells systemd about the service.
 Hence need to create a service file as below in `<path_to_L4T_TOP_DIR>/rootfs/usr/lib/systemd/system/nvidia-tegra.service`:

+    !!! tip
-    *Self-Note:* Path may actually be `<path_to_L4T_TOP_DIR>/usr/lib/systemd/system/nvidia-tegra.service`.
-Make try the first one before showing this guide to anyone else!!
+        Path may actually be `<path_to_L4T_TOP_DIR>/usr/lib/systemd/system/nvidia-tegra.service`.
+Try the first one before showing this guide to anyone else!!

     Create and open file in vim editor:
     ``` bash